FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 <<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-usage-example

-If you are only adding it with a mixin and it is not in the decompiled source, obtain it by calling `valueOf`:
+If you are only adding it with a mixin and it is not in the decompiled source, you can check against it by comparing the name:

+<<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-no-ct-usage-example-check

+If you need to use the constant in multiple areas, obtain it by calling `valueOf` and store the result in a field:

-<<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-no-ct-usage-example
+<<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-no-ct-usage-example-store

 ## Pitfalls {#pitfalls}